-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Slumber by Becky Bird

 Published by Becky Bird on 2019-08

 Prince Thomas cannot take the throne without a queen.
 Though the problem isn't his lack of suitors but his refusal to marry a princess that is less than perfect.

 The cardinal presents him with an opportunity: a quest to find the most beautiful princess in the land who has been in slumber for a century.
 But, unbeknown to the prince, the cardinal plans to kill him as soon as the prince embarks on his quest, and take the throne for himself.

 Luckily, Prince Thomas's path crosses with Lucy, a spirited orphan runaway, who saves his life and convinces the prince to continue the quest.
 When they eventually find Princess Aurora, they also find another contender - Prince Philip - vying for the princess's heart.

 Despite their mutual disdain for each other, Lucy agrees to assist the prince, and Thomas accepts her help to keep him alive long enough to beat out his competition and return to rule his kingdom alongside his perfect bride.